 Editing Internship | ENC 4942 & ENC 5945

 The Editing Internship makes it possible for undergraduate English majors and graduate students enrolled in the Graduate Certificate in Editing and Publishing to obtain a range of practical experience in editing, professional writing, and new media.
 Students may intern at a variety of venues, including magazines, newspapers, publishing houses, television and radio stations, government offices, marketing and public relations firms, university departments and offices, law firms, and non-profit organizations.
 Students have opportunities to further develop knowledge and skills obtained through their course work in English; acquire real-world experience with professional writing, editing, and design; “test drive” a prospective career field, and build a professional ePortfolio showcasing their work.

 Who should do an internship?

 At the undergraduate level, the Editing Internship course, ENC 4942, is open to all English majors and is a requirement for Editing, Writing, and Media majors.
-Beginning in Fall 2018, all students must have completed the core course requirements for their major in order to register for the course.
+All students must have completed the core course requirements for their major in order to register for the course.
 In addition, it is highly recommended that students take at least one course in advanced writing and editing before engaging in an internship.
 Students should enroll in the course during the same term in which they are completing their internships.
 Students who wish to register for ENC 4942 must complete an online course application.